alexaandru/go-sitter-forest/README.md

 (glob, full path, filename, by extension - in that order).
 The language name is obviously the same as parser and query name.

+You can optionally register your own extensions (only for languages that are part of the forest, as they are validated against it) or override existing extensions (particularly useful where there is file extension clashing, like both V and Verilog using `.v` file extension - you can opt for one or the other, etc.).
+See `forest.RegisterLanguage()` for details.

 ## Parser Code Changes

 For transparency, any and all changes made to the parsers' (and, to be clear, I